Miss Grand Nicaragua 2023

 Miss Grand Nicaragua 2023 was the second edition of the Miss Grand Nicaragua beauty pageant, held at Holiday Inn Managua Convention Center in Managua, Nicaragua, on 24 May 2023.
-Twelve candidates who qualified for the national pageant via an audition competed for the title, of whom, 28-year-old diplomacy and international relations graduate representing Rivas Department, Glennys Medina, was announced the winner.
+Twelve candidates had qualified for the national pageant via an audition competed for the title, of whom 28-year-old diplomacy and international relations graduate Glennys Medina, representing Rivas Department, was announced the winner.

-Medina later represented Nicaragua at the international competition,Miss Grand International 2023, in Vietnam on 25 October, but was unplaced.
+Medina later represented Nicaragua at the international competition, Miss Grand International 2023, in Vietnam on 25 October, but was unplaced.

-The event was hosted by two former Miss Grand Nicaragua, Epifanía Solís and Maycrin Jáenz, and was live transmitted to audiences worldwide via the organizer's Facebook page and YouTube channel.
+The event was hosted by two former Miss Grand Nicaragua, Epifanía Solís and Maycrin Jáenz, and was transmitted live to audiences worldwide via the organizer's Facebook page and YouTube channel.